There are currently no products in the cart.

 Protein primarily consists of amino acids.
 The body is capable of making a number of different amino acids all on its own; however, some are not capable of being biosynthesized within the body and must be obtained through our diet.

 These are commonly referred to as essential amino acids and can be found in foods such as meat and dairy.
-Whey protein, such as the Grass Fed Ultra Whey available on our website, is also an excellent source of essential amino acids and can help to assure that you are getting a sufficient supply of protein in your diet.
+Protein supplements such as Grass-Fed Whey are also an excellent source of essential amino acids and can help to assure that you are getting a sufficient supply of protein in your diet.

 Protein is the primary tool the body uses to build muscle.
 In order to react and adapt to weight training, the body must have an adequate supply of protein in order to rebuild skeletal muscle tissue.
 For more information on protein and muscle growth, check out this article on Muscle Protein Synthesis (MPS).